Home page of properties for sale, Leros

 How can I get to Leros?

-If you are outside Greece, there are several ways to get to the island of Leros - for example, flying via Athens or flying directly to the islands of Kos, Rhodes or Samos.
+If you are travelling from outside Greece, there are several ways to get to the island of Leros:

 Option 1 - fly to Athens and then fly to Leros

 Scheduled flights to Athens depart from many European cities and are operated by Olympic Airlines.
-There are also other options.
-For instance, from the UK, EasyJet fly to Athens all year round.
+(Olympic was acquired by Aegean in October 2013, so the two companies are now one.)

-Option 2 - fly to Kos or Rhodes and then take a ferry or catamaran to Leros
+Option 2 – fly to Kos or Rhodes then take a ferry or catamaran to Leros

 From April to October, there are charter flights to Rhodes and Kos from many European airports.
 Bookings outside the peak season or at the last minute can mean real bargains.